+Service Description

-Service Description Other Facility Services Hospice Care Provides care to terminally ill patients who are not expected to live more than six months.
+Other Facility Services

+Hospice Care Provides care to terminally ill patients who are not expected to live more than six months.
 Hospice services will be covered in the home, nursing facility or inpatient settings.

 Children under the age of 21 can receive treatment to manage or cure disease while in hospice care.

+Nursing Facility Includes:

+Skilled Nursing Facility (SNF)

+Intermediate Care Facility (ICF)

+Subacute level of care in a hospital

+Behavioral Health Serv

+Standard Behavioral Includes:

+Health Services Room and board

+(includes psychiatric services and substance Nursing care

+abuse treatment Medical supplies

+services) Equipment

+Ser (rees) • Medications

+Medication management

+Diagnostic services

+Professional services

-Nursing Facility Includes: Skilled Nursing Facility (SNF) Intermediate Care Facility (ICF) Subacute level of care in a hospital Behavioral Health Serv Standard Behavioral Health Services (includes psychiatric services and substance abuse treatment services) Includes: Room and board Nursing care Medical supplies Equipment Medications Medication management Diagnostic services Professional services Medically necessary services Substance abuse treatment services Use of triage lines or screening systems, telemedicine, e-visits, and/or other technological solutions covered when applicable.
+Medically necessary services

+Substance abuse treatment services

+Use of triage lines or screening systems, telemedicine, e-visits, and/or other technological solutions covered when applicable.

 Covered for the involuntarily committed for evaluation and treatment when Medically Necessary.

 Not covered for Members receiving behavioral health services from the CCS program.

-Ambulatory Mental Health Services Includes:
+Ambulatory Mental Includes:

+Health Services • 24-hour access line

+Mobile crisis response

+Crisis stabilization

+Crisis management

+Crisis residential services

+The psychiatric evaluation and treatment of Members criminally committed to ambulatory mental healthcare settings are covered by the state.

+Medical and standard behavioral health services for Members criminally committed to ambulatory mental healthcare settings may be billed to Kaiser.

 Service Description

-Medical and standard behavioral health services for Members criminally committed

-to ambulatory mental healthcare settings may be billed to Kaiser.

 Collaborative Care Services provided by a primary care team consisting of a primary care provider and a

-Model care manager who works in collaboration with a psychiatric consultant, such as a
+Model care manager who works in collaboration with a psychiatric consultant, such as a psychiatrist.

-psychiatrist.

 Psychotropic Medications and medication management includes:

 Medications and Evaluation, prescription maintenance of psychotropic medications

 Medication Medication management

 Management Counseling

 Education

 Promotion of algorithms and guidelines

 Inpatient Psychiatric Includes

 Hospitalizations Room/board

-1100p1minsw20110

-• Nursing care
+Nursing care

 Medical supplies

-• Equipment
+Equipment

 Medications and medication management

 Diagnostic services

 Psychiatric and other behavioral health practitioner services

 Ancillary services

 Other services

 When Medically Necessary.

 Psychiatric or Services to evaluate and provide treatment of behavioral health include:

-Psychological Individual and group counseling and monitoring
+Psychological Evaluation and Individual and group counseling and monitoring

-Evaluation and
+Evaluation and Treatment

-Treatment

 Medically Necessary Inpatient and outpatient substance abuse services.

 Alcohol and Chemical Provided in a setting accredited according to standards set by the Alcohol and Drug

 Dependency Services Abuse Division (ADAD) of the Hawaii State Department of Health.

 Medication-Assisted Medications, in combination with counseling and behavioral therapies, to provide a

 Treatment (MAT) whole-person approach to the treatment of SUDs.

 Medications approved by the FDA and are clinically driven and tailored to meet each

-patient's needs.
+Donity in Montal Hoolth patient's needs.

-Parity in Mental Health Services necessary for compliance with the requirement for parity in mental health

-and SUD and SUD benefits in 42 CFR Part 438, Subpart K.
+Parity in Mental Health and SUD Services necessary for compliance with the requirement for parity in mental health and SUD benefits in 42 CFR Part 438, Subpart K.

 SBIRT Early intervention treatment services for persons with SUDs, and those at risk for

 developing a SUD.

-Substance Use Inpatient and outpatient treatment when Medically Necessary.
+SUD Treatment Inpatient and outpatient treatment when Medically Necessary.
 SUD treatment in a

-Disorder (SUD) treatment setting accredited by the ADAD.
+treatment setting accredited by the ADAD.

-Treatment Includes:
+Includes:

 Medication approved by FDA for SUDs.